 The others laughed.
 Amelia settled in her chair and a small smile crept onto her face.
 Perhaps things would be okay after all…

 ‘Again?’
-Amelia complained under her breath a week later, as a guard arrived to take her to her husband after dinner.
+Amelia muttered under her breath a week later, as a guard arrived to take her to her husband after dinner.

-‘Normal,’ Lil insisted.
+‘Normal,’ Lil said.
 ‘He’s always infatuated at first.
 Gives the rest of us a break.’